rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 Rather, it is on the TypeScript developers (including API developers) to be extra diligent in making sure that the types match the values.
 What are the types good for if you cannot trust that they are accurate?

-> You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
+> "You take the blue pill—the story ends, you wake up in your bed and believe whatever you want to believe.
-> You take the red pill—you stay in Wonderland, and I show you how deep the rabbit hole goes
+> You take the red pill—you stay in Wonderland, and I show you how deep the rabbit hole goes"

-_Morpheus about not trusting TypeScript and red pill known by some as developer tools_
+_Morpheus about not trusting gradual typing_

 **Side Note about the `any` type:**  `any` type is a little crazy.
-It is, what is often called _the top_ (you can assign any other type to it).
-It is also what is called _the bottom_ (it can be assigned to any other type).
+It is, what is often called a _top_ (you can assign any other type to it).
+It is also what is called a _bottom_ (it can be assigned to any other type).
 I have not seen anything like this anywhere outside of TypeScript.
 Typically languages separate their tops from their bottoms ;).
 Using `any` is like saying "hey, TS, please suspend type checking, I know what I am doing".
-This is the antithesis of type safety but what else can TS do and maintain JS compatibility?
-Actually, TS has a very clever solution for this described in the next section.
+This is the antithesis of type safety, but what else can TS do and maintain JS compatibility?
+Actually, TS has a very clever solution for this, it is described in the next section.
 I view `any` as a form of unsafe type coercion.

 ## Casting _casting_ in a bad light